Be ready to protect and serve your community or continue your education.

 Career Opportunities

 You'll leave our program with a comprehensive understanding of the criminal justice system and a valuable range of practical skills and abilities.
-You'll be ready to do justice, as either a sworn public safety officer or as a civilian employee, with:
+You'll be ready to serve as either a sworn public safety officer or as a civilian employee, with:

-- Federal Enforcement Agencies such as Royal Canadian Mounted Police, Canada Border Services, Correctional Service Canada, CSIS
+- Federal enforcement agencies such as Royal Canadian Mounted Police, Canada Border Services, Correctional Service Canada, Canadian Security Intelligence Service (CSIS)

 145